-Students who have studied Graphics or Textiles in Year 9 are welcome to study Resistant Materials at GCSE level.
+Students have studied Resistant Materials and Textiles in KS3 so have a good foundation to study Graphic Products at GCSE level.

 The syllabus also includes the study of contemporary product designers and their work, such as Philippe Starck, Alberto Alessi and Sir Norman Foster.
 They also study design movements and companies including Art Deco, Bauhaus, Apple and Dyson.